-Outcome 1: Students in the Master of Public Administration program at CSUF will be able to describe the policy process through the application fo appropriate theories, including those related to the role of stakeholders, administrators, bureacuracies, and the challenges of administration.
+Students will be able to describe the policy process through the application of appropriate theories, including those related to the role of stakeholders, administrators, bureaucracies, and the challenges of administration.

-Students will be able to conduct and evaluate survey research, identify strengths and weaknesses in the designs of research, and articulate an understanding of both substantive and statistical significance.
+Students will be able to conduct and evaluate survey research, identify strengths and weaknesses in research design, and articulate an understanding of both substantive and statistical significance.

-*Retrieved from Compliance Assist January 2, 2019.
+*Retrieved from AMS February 5, 2021.
 For the most up-to-date information, please contact the program.